 Mitigation Measures.
-In the unlikely event that historic resources including human skeletal remains are inadvertently discovered during construction activities, the construction contractor would cease all construction activities and immediately notify the SHPD, Kaua'i Section prior to the continuation of activities.
+In the highly unlikely event that historic resources including human skeletal remains are inadvertently discovered during site operation, the site operator would cease all intrusive activities and immediately notify the SHPD, Kaua'i Section, prior to continuation of activities.